suthyscott/tailwind-lecture/README.md

 ### Tailwind config file

 `content`.
-Point out how the config file is setup to find any JS or TS files in the `src` folder and apply any class found in them.
+The config file is setup to find any JS or TS files in the `src` folder and apply any class found in them.

 `theme`.
 We'll use this later to define custom utility classes for our app.